Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: INTRODUCTION

-This paper is organized as follows.
-Section \ref{Exac} presents the formalism of exact treatment for the heavy quarkonium photoproduction.
-Based on Martin-Ryskin method, the coherent, ordinary-incoherent, and ultra-incoherent photon emissions are considered simultaneously.
-In Section~\ref{WWA}, we turn the accurate formula into the WWA one near the region $Q^{2}\sim0$, and study the several widely employed photon flux functions.
-We present the numerical results in Section~~\ref{Numerical results}, the $Q^{2}$-, $y$-, $\sqrt{s}$-, and $p_{T}$-dependent cross sections, and the total cross sections are achieved.
-Finally, we summarize the paper in Section~\ref{Summary and conclusions}.
+We organize the paper as follows.
+In Sec.~\ref{Exac}, we presents the formalism of exact treatment for the inelastic heavy quarkonium photoproduction in heavy-ion collisions.
+Based on the Martin-Ryskin method, we consider the coh., OIC, and UIC processes simultaneously.
+And according to the BCCKL method, we match the fixed order and fragmentation contributions.
+In Sec.~\ref{WWA}, we turn the accurate formula into the WWA one near the region $Q^{2}\sim0$, and study the several widely utilized photon fluxes.
+In Sec.~\ref{Numerical results}, we numerically calculate the $Q^{2}$, $y$, $z$, $\sqrt{s}$, and $p_{T}$ dependent differential cross sections, and the total cross sections at LHC energies.
+Finally, in Sec.~\ref{Summary and conclusions} we summarize our paper.